pamagister/mbox_converter/README.md

 ## 🖱️ Usage by Drag-and-Drop

-You can also run the parser conveniently by dragging and dropping `.mbox` files onto the provided startup scripts.
+You can also run the Converter conveniently by dragging and dropping `.mbox` files onto the provided startup scripts.
 This is especially useful for non-technical users or quick one-off processing.

 ---